Blosc/caterva-scipy21/caterva_workshop.md

 As we can see, if we create a NumPy array from a Caterva array, the data type inferred is a byte string.
 Caterva assigns internally this data type because it is needed to implement the protocols.

-In order tobtain the original array, a cast to the data has to be performed.
+In order to obtain the original array, a cast to the data has to be performed.

 +++ {"slideshow": {"slide_type": "subslide"}}